Never before have we revealed so much about our relationships among ourselves for a project, film or interview.

 Your film is the most beautiful, most compelling music film I've ever seen.
 It has so many facets, and as I, too, know the Ebène personally, I'm in a position to say that it's incredibly authentic and true.
 No phoney poses; on the contrary, it also shows the tragic side of the quartet, the tragically human element.
 The viewer is filled with admiration and gripped by the senselessness of it all.

 I was also extremely impressed by the overall structure of the piece - the timing is always right.
 Your film is a genuine work of art - a work of art that one has to watch and think about again and again.
 I hope that many people will have the opportunity to see it.
 From the bottom of my heart: a thousand thanks.

-Director, Festival International de musique de Wissembourg, France
+— Hubert Wendel, Director of the Festival International de musique de Wissembourg, France

 Further reviews and podcasts: